throwrocks/throwrocks.github.io/fm-invoices/03-host-filemaker-server-sample-data.markdown

 }
 ```

-I know there's a lot of information in the response.
+There's a lot of information in the response.
 But don't worry about it.
 We'll parse it out later.
-Let's install Android Studio so we can start developing the Android app.
+Let's install Android Studio first so we can start developing the Android app.

 ### Congratulations!